 Plan and direct a specialized public health nursing program.

 Manage complex cases requiring advanced public health nursing skills and knowledge.

 Identify and assess client settings for contributing conditions and/or causes of health or socially-related problems.

 Work with various cultural and ethnic groups in a tactful and effective manner.

 Act quickly and calmly in emergency situations.

-Obtain information through interview; work fairly and courteously with the public; and handle multiple case assignments; and work with interruptions.
+Obtain information through interview; work fairly and courteously with the public; handle multiple case assignments; and work effectively with interruptions.

-Use a computer, calculator, typewriter, telephone, facsimile machine and photocopy machine.
+Use a computer, calculator, telephone, and photocopy machine.

-Use clinical and instructional supplies and equipment, including blood pressure cuff, stethoscope, audiometer, syringes and needles and audio-visual equipment.
+Use clinical and instructional supplies and equipment, including blood pressure cuff, stethoscope, audiometer, syringes, needles, and audio-visual equipment.